SPDR S&P 500 ETF (ETF:SPY), iShares FTSE/Xinhua China 25 Index Fund ETF (ETF:FXI) - US Treasury Declares China A Currency Manipulator

 Earlier Monday, the Chinese yuan fell to 7 against the dollar for the first time since 2008.

 Dow futures continued to fall in after-hours trading.
-The Dow fell 767 points, or 2.9%, in Monday's regular trading session while the S&P 500 fell a similar percentage by 87 points.
+The Dow fell 767 points, or 2.9%, in Monday's regular trading session while the S%P 500 fell a similar percentage by 87 points.

 Related Links: